 Need for resilient health systems

 This pandemic, which has wreaked havoc upon world communities, could be a turning point for India’s rural healthcare landscape, provided we learn from it and endeavor to enhance our capacities through sustainable, energy-efficient systems.
 A greater focus on the motto ‘no one left behind’ must go hand-in-hand with building resilience and enhancing preparedness of our healthcare systems.

 Nav Jivan sets an example of how, with improved access to reliable energy, rural hospitals can upgrade its basic as well as critical-care services.
 Decentralized renewable energy can empower rural hospitals with uninterrupted services, reduced diesel costs and pollution, and improve financial efficiency.
 To achieve this, it is important to build national- and state-level dialogue on the need for resilient healthcare delivery systems through integrated policies, sustainable technology solutions and innovative financing models.

-WRI India is currently studying the role of energy for development in some of India’s most backward areas.
-In Jharkhand, it is working with rural hospitals like Nav Jivan to improve access to reliable, sustainable and affordable sources of power.
-Funded by the IKEA Foundation, this project aims to bring clean electricity to 1 million people in India and East Africa.
+With the support of IKEA Foundation, WRI is currently studying the role of energy for development in some of India and East Africa’s most backward areas to improve access to reliable, sustainable and affordable source of power.
+This is part of a project spanning multiple countries in East Africa and states in India to bring clean electricity to 1million people.